Privacy and Other Legal Concerns

 The “right to privacy” protected by the U.S. Constitution is implicated only when the government intrudes on an individual’s zone of privacy; it does not extend to private employers.
 Some states, including Washington and California, have privacy provisions in their state constitutions or strong statutory protection of individual privacy rights, which may apply to the private sector.

 The federal Electronic Communications Privacy Act, which prohibits “wiretapping” and eavesdropping on electronic communications, exempts employers’ monitoring of their own internal e-mail systems for business purposes.
-This exemption leaves employees with scant expectation of privacy in their on-the-job communications.
+This exemption leaves employees with the scant expectations of privacy in their on-the-job communications.

 At least one federal court has held that employers have the right to read employees’ e-mail with or without the employees’ knowledge.
 A prudent employer, however, will effectuate a policy as to the extent of privacy employees can expect when communicating via e-mail.
 Employees should be able to rely on such policies in determining how far removed from normal business communications their e-mail messages can be.